On this page:

 - mislead you about the estimated selling price of your property

-- advertise or advise a prospective buyer of a price that is less than your asking price, or if there is no such price, the agent’s estimated selling price.
-This is known as underquoting.
+- underquote the price of your property, by advertising or advising a prospective buyer of a price that is less than your reserve or asking price, or if you have not provided a price, their estimated selling price.
+For more information, view our Understanding property prices page.

 Commissions and commission sharing

-Most agents are paid by commission on completion of the sale.
-An agent cannot claim a commission unless you sign a sales authority.
+Most agents receive a commission after the property is sold.
+An agent cannot claim a commission from your property sale unless you give them permission to do so in the sales authority.

 An agent must advise you that the commission is negotiable, before you sign the sales authority.